filmoteca/static-pages/README.md

 # Static Pages

+A packages to Laravel 4 to create static pages and menus to this static pages.
+It has a interface similar to the WordPress' pages and menus creator.

 ## The project use

 * Eloquent as ORM.
 * [PHPCodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with the standard PSR2 to code style.
-* Composer to manger the packages
+* Composer to manger the packages.
-* Unit Test
+* Unit Test.

-#Instalation
+* [JSCS](http://jscs.info/) to Javascript Code Style.
+* [JSHint](http://jshint.com/docs/) to Javascript quality tool.

+##Instalation

 You need add the services provider to you `app/config/app.php`